Saksham-Gupta-30/HackTheMountain3.0/README.md

 ## What it does
 Yaatrigan tell about all the Hotels, Restaurants and Attractions of your current location or you can search your preferred place.
 We can adjust the area in the map according to ourselves and it will list all the places in that area.
 We can filter the Hotels, Restaurants and Attractions according to the ratings given by other tourists as per their experience there.
 It also lists the achievements and Awards of Hotels and Restaurants achieved by them so far.
 It also lists the price range for the respective place.
 Added Alan AI to interact and know weather for any location you are traveling or staying by voioice commands.
 ## How we built it
-Tech Stack used for the TravelBliss project are :-
+Tech Stack used for the Yaatrigan project are :-
 - HTML
 - Css
 - Javascript